homemix/airbnb-clone-project/README.md

-# 🏡 Airbnb Clone Project
+#  Airbnb Clone Project

 The **Airbnb Clone Project** is a real-world, full-stack development initiative aimed at building a scalable booking platform inspired by Airbnb.
 This project focuses on backend development, database design, API creation, application security, and collaborative software workflows.

----

-## 🚀 About the Project
+##  About the Project

 This project provides hands-on experience with building a robust booking system.
-Learners will dive deep into backend systems, API development, database design, application security, and modern team collaboration practices.
+We will dive deep into backend systems, API development, database design, application security, and modern team collaboration practices.
 It also simulates working in a real-world team environment with scalable architecture and efficient workflows.

----

-## 🎯 Learning Objectives
+##  Learning Objectives

-- ✅ Master collaborative workflows using **GitHub**.
+- Master collaborative workflows using **GitHub**.
-- ✅ Deepen understanding of **backend architecture** and **database design principles**.
+-  Deepen understanding of **backend architecture** and **database design principles**.
-- ✅ Implement **advanced security measures** for API development.
+-  Implement **advanced security measures** for API development.
-- ✅ Design and manage **CI/CD pipelines** for efficient deployment.
+-  Design and manage **CI/CD pipelines** for efficient deployment.
-- ✅ Strengthen skills in **documenting and planning complex software projects**.
+-  Strengthen skills in **documenting and planning complex software projects**.
-- ✅ Develop expertise in integrating technologies like **Django**, **MySQL**, and **GraphQL**.
+-  Develop expertise in integrating technologies like **Django**, **MySQL**, and **GraphQL**.

----

-## 🛠️ Technology Stack
+## 🛠 Technology Stack

 - **Backend:** Django
 - **Database:** MySQL
 - **API:** GraphQL
 - **Version Control:** Git & GitHub
 - **Deployment:** CI/CD Pipelines

----
-## 👥 Team Roles
+##  Team Roles

 - **Project Manager:** Oversees project planning, sets deadlines, and coordinates the team.
 - **Backend Developers:** Build APIs, manage database models, implement business logic, and ensure application security.